PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/page.md

 **Allow ordering of out-of-stock products.** By default, it is disabled.
 It means that, **when a product is not available in stock, the 'Add to cart' button on the product page is unclickable** with the following message just below:

-1. :no_entry_sign: _Product available with different options_ if the product has combinations.
+1. _Other options available_ if the selected combination can't be ordered and if other combination can be ordered.

 2. :no_entry_sign: _Out-of-Stock_ (or any message typed in the 'Label of out-of-stock products with denied backorders' field) if this is a standard product.